 where $a_n(s)$ is a $p$-adic analytic function of $s$ on some neighbourhood of $k$ and $a_n(k)$ is the $n$th Fourier coefficient of $f_p$.
 In particular, $a_p(k)=\alpha_p$.
 Then $\alpha_p^\prime$ is defined as

 Alternatively, $\mc{F}$ provides a Galois deformation of $\rho_f$ and $a_p(s)$ is the $p$-adic analytic function that interpolates the unit roots of Frobenius at $p$ in this deformation.

 We are thus trying to show that the logarithmic derivative of $a_p(s)$ at $s=k$ is given by $\log_p(a_p(k))/(k-1)$.
-This will be true if $a_p(s)$ is an exponential function (to the correct base), which it is.
-This is because the Hida family of $f$ interpolates the inductions of the Hecke characters $\eta^r$ with varying $r$ (see, for example, \cite[\S7]{Hi86}).
+This follows since $a_p(s)$ is an exponential function (to the correct base).
+Indeed, the Hida family of $f$ interpolates the inductions of the Hecke characters $\eta^r$ with varying $r$ (see, for example, \cite[\S7]{Hi86}).
 Explicitly, it is shown in \cite[p.~1337]{Hi11} that

 where $\zeta$ is a root of unity; indeed, this formula is written there as